aayvazyan-tgm/CAPS-Chromium-AI-Plugin-Skeleton/README.md

 This will:
 1. Build the extension in development mode
-2. Launch Chrome with the extension pre-loaded
+2. Launch Chromium with the extension pre-loaded (via Playwright)
 3. Display the extension ID and URLs in the console

 Press `Ctrl+C` to stop the browser when done.